ironmaniiith/mi.com.hack/README.md

 **Author** : [**Ironmaniiith**](https://github.com/ironmaniiith)

-&lt;The above script is free to use, anyone can use it according to his/her own wish.
-Enjoy...&gt;
+The above script is free to use, anyone can use it according to his/her own wish.
+Make sure you give credits ;-)

+Enjoy...